Protests sweep Myanmar to oppose coup, support Suu Kyi

 Suu Kyi, 75, faces charges of illegally importing six walkie-talkies and is being held in police detention for investigation until Feb.
 15. Her lawyer said he has not been allowed to see her.

-She spent nearly 15 years under house arrest during decades of struggling to end almost half a century of army rule before the start of a troubled transition to democracy in 2011.
+She won the Nobel Peace Prize in 1991 for campaigning for democracy, and spent nearly 15 years under house arrest during decades of struggling to end almost half a century of army rule before the start of a troubled transition to democracy in 2011.

 Army commander Min Aung Hlaing carried out the coup on the grounds of fraud in a Nov.
 8 election in which Suu Kyi’s party won a landslide.
 The electoral commission dismissed the allegations of malpractice.